 Lucas Hernandez (84)

-Bayern's French World Cup-winning centre-back/left-back has one of the highest potential ratings among Bayern and Dortmund players, with only Sancho and Süle higher than the defender.
+Bayern's French World Cup-winning centre-back/left-back has one of the highest potential ratings among all Klassiker players, with only Sancho and Süle enjoying a higher ceiling.
 His current rating of 84 isn't bad, either, and Hernandez is regarded as one of the best centre-backs on FIFA 20 thanks to his rating of 81 for pace – an unusually high stat for a defender.

 Julian Brandt (84)

-The future is bright for 23-year-old Brandt, but the Dortmund attacking midfielder is also proving himself to be a real talent in the here and now.
-His 84 rating is a reflection of his impressive performances with Bayer Leverkusen last season, and with a potential rating on FIFA 20 of 88, it’s clear that he has to be in your Career Mode plans if you want Bundesliga stars for the future.
+The future is bright for 24-year-old Brandt, but the Dortmund attacking midfielder is also proving himself to be a real talent in the here and now.
+His 84 rating is a reflection of his impressive performances with Bayer Leverkusen last season and BVB this, and with a potential rating on FIFA 20 of 88, it’s clear that he has to be in your Career Mode plans if you want Bundesliga stars for the future.

 Kingsley Coman (84)